Role hierarchy

 - provides generic WRITE access for objects in schema;

-Warehouse roles are created automatically for each warehouse.
+Warehouse access roles are created automatically for each warehouse.

 __USAGE__W_ROLE